 There is an existing 4 by 6 concrete box culvert at Sta.
-1115.
-Analyze, design and extend the box culvert to meet all criteria.
+1115 1114+30.
+Analyze and design adequate replacement pipe for conveyance within the existing box culvert and fill annular space with flowable fill., design and extend the box culvert to meet all criteria or utilize adequately.
 No pipe inspections have been performed on this project.
 Replace all pipes including crosslines that are warranted in proposed design.